 What should I watch for while using this medication?

-Visit your health care provider for regular checks on your progress.
+Visit your care team for regular checks on your progress.
 Check your blood pressure as directed.
-Ask your health care providerwhat your blood pressure should be.
-Also find out when you should contact him or her.
+Ask your care team what your blood pressure should be.
+Also find out when you should contact them.

-Women should inform their health care provider if they wish to become pregnant or think they might be pregnant.
+Women should inform their care team if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects and harm to an unborn child, particularly in the second or third trimester.
-Talk to your health care provider for more information.
+Talk to your care team for more information.

-Do not treat yourself for coughs, colds, or pain while you are taking thisdrug without asking your health care provider for advice.
-Somedrugs may increase your blood pressure.
+Do not treat yourself for coughs, colds, or pain while you are taking this medication without asking your care team for advice.
+Some medications may increase your blood pressure.

 Where should I keep my medication?